Who Is Killing the Great Chefs of Europe?: Plot

 Robby and Natasha begin falling in love again.
-After being questioned by police, Natasha and Robby learn from Inspector Doyle that Moulineau was killed after being pushed headfirst into a duck-press.
+After being questioned by police, Natasha and Robby learn from Inspector Salpetre that Moulineau was killed after being pushed headfirst into a duck-press.
 Back in London, Natasha is set to be a guest on A Moveable Feast.
 Robby initially decides to stay with her to keep her safe.
 However, Robby and Natasha learn from Max that Blodgett called Beecham to inform her that Grandvilliers confessed to the murders, so Robby can head to Brussels.

-As he is heading to the airport, he's watching Natasha on TV and realizes that the cake that Natasha is set to light – the cake Robby poked three holes into like a bowling ball – was switched and now has a bomb inside it.
-He calls Blodgett to confront him about Grandvilliers' confession, only to learn no one confessed.
+As he is heading to the airport, he is watching Natasha on TV and realizes that the cake that Natasha is set to light – the cake Robby poked three holes into like a bowling ball – was switched and now has a bomb inside it.
+He calls Blodgett to confront him about Grandvilliers's confession, only to learn no one confessed.
 That's when Robby once again suspects Max is the killer.
-He arrives at the TV studio and rescues her just in time, as 30–45 seconds later, the cake explodes on-air.
-In the end, the killer turns out to be not Max, as Robby suspected, but Beecham, Max's dedicated assistant whose motive was admiration and love for Max.
-She wanted to kill the chefs to protect Max from the food he couldn't resist that was slowly killing him.
+He arrives at the TV studio and rescues her just in time as, 30–45 seconds later, the cake explodes on-air.

+In the end, the killer turns out not to be Max who had realised who the culprit was after the studio attempt on Natasha, and called Beecham to meet him at a restaurant.
+After consuming a surfeit of food, he claims responsibility for the murders to Blodgett, before expiring.
+Beecham, distraught at his death, then confesses that she couldn't allow Max to be remembered as a murderer and it was she who had done it out of love and admiration for Max, and to protect him from the food he couldn't resist that was slowly killing him.
+As she cradles him, Max hiccups and revives.

 In the final scene, Robby and Natasha get remarried.